A Quantum Algorithm for Model-Independent Searches for New Physics: The Ising model

 where $\lambda\ge 0$ is a free continuous parameter which controls the relative importance of the second term and $w_{ij}$ is a constant matrix which defines the range of spin-spin interactions.
-For simplicity, throughout this paper we shall focus on nearest-neighbor interactions only, where $w_{ij}=1$ if bins $i$ and $j$ are nearest neighbors, and $0$ otherwise
+For simplicity, throughout this paper, we shall focus on nearest-neighbor\footnote{For the purposes of this paper, we shall define neighboring bins as follows: in two dimensions, they are two-dimensional tiles that share an edge; in three dimensions, they are three-dimensional solids that share a face, etc. } interactions only, where $w_{ij}=1$ if bins $i$ and $j$ are nearest neighbors, and $0$ otherwise.

 The ground state energy ${\cal H}_{min}$ is found by minimizing the Hamiltonian (\ref{eq:hamiltonian}) over the set $\mathcal{S}$ of all possible spin configuration sets $\{s_i\}$: \beq {\cal H}_{min}(\{\Delta_i\}) \equiv \min\limits_{\{s_i\}\in\mathcal{S}}\left\{\mathcal{H}(\{\Delta_i\},\{s_i\})\right\}. \eeq